-- Delaware with its headquarters in Bellevue, Washington.
+- 17. T-Mobile is a corporation organized and existing under the laws of the State of Delaware with its headquarters in Bellevue, Washington.
 T-Mobile is one of the world's largest providers of communications services, and the third-largest mobile wireless telecommunications services provider in the United States, as measured by subscribers.
 Since 2010, T-Mobile has more than doubled its total subscriber base, growing from approximately 33 million subscribers in 2010 to nearly 80 million subscribers at the end of 2018.
 T-Mobile provides mobile wireless telecommunications services in all 50 states, the District of Columbia, and Puerto Rico.

 T-Mobile provides wireless telecommunications services under the T-Mobile and Metro by T-Mobile (formerly MetroPCS) brand names.
 T-Mobile transacts business in New York and has corporate offices in New York.
-In 2018, T-Mobile's revenues were \$43.3 billion. - 17.
+In 2018, T-Mobile's revenues were \$43.3 billion. - 18.
 Deutsche Telekom AG is a German corporation headquartered in Bonn, Germany.
-It is the largest telecommunications operator in Europe with wireline and wireless interests in more than 50 countries around the world and total annual revenues in 2018 of €75.7 billion (approximately \$86 billion).
-Deutsche Telekom AG controls T-Mobile and indirectly holds approximately 63% of T-Mobile's stock. - 18.
-Sprint is a corporation organized and existing under the laws of the State of Delaware with its headquarters in Overland Park, Kansas.
+It is the largest telecommunications operator in Europe with wireline and wireless interests in more than 50 countries around the world and total annual revenues in 2018 of €75.7 billion

+(approximately \$86 billion).
+Deutsche Telekom AG controls T-Mobile and indirectly holds approximately 63% of T-Mobile's stock.

+- 19. Sprint is a corporation organized and existing under the laws of the State of Delaware with its headquarters in Overland Park, Kansas.
 Sprint is the fourth-largest wireless carrier in the United States, serving approximately 55 million customers at the end of 2018, and is an interexchange long-distance wireline carrier and a Tier 1 Internet backbone provider.
 Sprint offers a range of wireless and wireline voice and data products and services, as well as devices and accessories, to residential and business customers in the United States, Puerto Rico, and the U.S. Virgin Islands under the Sprint, Boost Mobile, Virgin Mobile, and Assurance Wireless brands.
 Sprint transacts business in New York.
-Sprint's 2018 revenues from wireless services were approximately \$23 billion.

-19. In May 2019, Sprint announced, based on its most recent filing for fiscal year 2018, that it had increased the number of postpaid subscribers with "710,000 postpaid net additions for the year, an improvement of 286,000 year-over-year," which was the fourth consecutive year of postpaid net additions.
+Sprint's 2018 revenues from wireless services were approximately \$23 billion. - 20.
+In May 2019, Sprint announced, based on its most recent filing for fiscal year 2018, that it had increased the number of postpaid subscribers with "710,000 postpaid net additions for the year, an improvement of 286,000 year-over-year," which was the fourth consecutive year of postpaid net additions.
 Sprint further announced that it had made progress on executing its "Next-Gen Network plan."
 Sprint CEO Michel Combes explained that Sprint continued to improve the quality of its network, stating: "we increased our network CapEx spend by 50% year-over-year and our network continued to improve, as we have more LTE coverage and faster download speeds year-over-year."
 Mr. Combes confirmed to the public that Sprint remained on track to launch standards-based 5G service in nine cities beginning in the next few weeks and stated that "Sprint delivered on its plan for fiscal 2018, as [Sprint] met all of [its] financial guidance for the year."
-On May 30, 2019, Sprint announced that it had launched "True Mobile 5G in Atlanta, Dallas-Fort Worth, Houston and Kansas City" and that Sprint's
+On May 30, 2019, Sprint announced that it had launched "True Mobile 5G in Atlanta, Dallas-Fort Worth, Houston and Kansas City" and that Sprint's "on-the-go customers are among the first in the world to experience the power and performance of true mobile 5G with the largest initial 5G coverage footprint in the U.S."

-2 Press Release: Sprint Reports Fiscal Year 2018 Fourth Quarter and Full Year Results (May 7, 2019).
+3 Press Release: Sprint Reports Fiscal Year 2018 Fourth Quarter and Full Year Results (May 7, 2019).

-3 Sprint Corp.
+4 Sprint Corp.
 Q4 2018 Earnings Call Transcript at 3 (May 7, 2019).